FlyCorp/laravel-git-version/README.md

     \FlyCorp\LaravelGitVersion\GitVersionHelper::getNameAndVersion()

+Or you can get your app all commits with

+    \FlyCorp\LaravelGitVersion\GitVersionHelper::geLog()

 The app's name is taken from `Config::get('app.name', 'app')`, so you can configure it in your `config/app.php` file or leave it as the default of `app`.